Blog, Events & News

-For each mitigation, you can then clearly see the entire mitigation chain – from the business rule, to the threat type and finally the action taken on that particular visitor type.
+For each mitigation, you can then clearly see the entire mitigation chain – from the business rule to the threat type and finally, the action was taken on that particular visitor type.

 Together, the business rules work with the adaptive architecture layer to finally provide a comprehensive framework for truly managing your visitors, be they friend or foe.

-View our Adaptive Threat Architecture datasheet to learn more about our adaptive behavioural approach.
+View our Adaptive Threat Architecture datasheet to learn more about our adaptive behavioural bot mitigation approach.